 Foods like oysters, crab, chicken, lean meats, chickpeas, baked beans, and yogurt are all high in zinc, the other side of the immune system coin.

 Think of the immune response cells as the infection first responders.
 They see your flu as a fire that must be put out.
 But if they’re left all alone, they’ll spiral out of control, causing painful and dangerous inflammation.
 That’s where zinc comes in.
+Because of the immune-boosting properties, zinc is being actively studied for COVID-19 patients.

 Studies show that zinc acts to balance out the immune response and works as a natural anti-inflammatory.
 If you can’t stomach shellfish and poultry, try taking a zinc supplement when you first notice a cold or flu symptom.